Neutree/BPI-Doc/docs/Triode-Car/en/hardware/analysis&calibrate.md

 The trolley repeats the above actions continuously in the process of advancing, so as to achieve the purpose of advancing along the black line.

-## Line tracking circuit calibration
+## line detection circuit calibration

-In order to make the line tracking circuit have higher sensitivity to light and dark changes under the control of the LM393 chip alone, and to reduce the potential difference under the same illumination brightness, it is necessary to manually adjust the adjustable resistance for calibration.
+In order to make the line detection circuit have higher sensitivity to light and dark changes under the control of the LM393 chip alone, and to reduce the potential difference under the same illumination brightness, it is necessary to manually adjust the adjustable resistance for calibration.

 The calibration steps are as follows:

 1. use a small object to lift up the back wheels slightly to prevent contact,point a stable light source towards the photoresistors.
 2. Adjust either side of potentiometers until both motors are operating simultaneously.
 3. After adjustments, put the car on the track to test the results.
-4. If the car is still likely to run out of the track, place the car on a white paper, repeat steps 2~3 for fine-tuning, and try to make the Line tracking circuit more sensitive to light and dark changes.
+4. If the car is still likely to run out of the track, place the car on a white paper, repeat steps 2~3 for fine-tuning, and try to make the line detection circuit more sensitive to light and dark changes.

 <div align=center>
 <img src="../assets/Triodecar_calibration_1.jpg" width="500"/>